justingreerbbi/wordpress-oauth-server/readme.txt

 * Client Credentials
 * Refresh Token

+= How to Use =

+Visit https://wp-oauth.com/knowledge-base/ detailed documentation on installing, configuring and using WordPress Oauth Server.

+= Licensing =
+Visit https://wp-oauth.com for more information about WordPress OAuth Server licensing.

+= Minimum Requirements =
+* PHP 5.3.9 or greater *(5.4+ recommended)*

+= Other Information =

 WordPress OAuth Server does not currently support `Jwt Bearer` or `Crypto Tokens`.

+*NOTE: As of 3.0.0, there are no backward compatiability for any version older than 3.0.0.
+We are working on a migration tool, but as of now any upgrade from 2.x to 3.x will need to be done manaully.*

+= Support =
+Support requests should be made by opening a support request at https://wp-oauth.com/account/submit-ticket/.

 == Installation ==